mustiEn/Book-Oriented-Platform/README.md

 ## Usage

-After installation, you can use the command:
+After these, you can use the command:

 ```nodejs
 npm run start